jesusprubio/shodan-client/README.md

 ### `async ports(key, opts)`

-This method returns a list of port numbers that the crawlers are looking for.
+List of port numbers that the crawlers are looking for.

 - `key` (string) - SHODAN API key.
 - `opts`, an object with: